microsoft/vcpkg-docs/vcpkg/users/buildsystems/msbuild-integration.md

 This integration method automatically adds vcpkg-installed packages to the following project properties:
 Include Directories, Link Directories, and Link Libraries.
-Additionally, this creates a post-build action that ensures that any required DLLs are copied in the build output folder.
+Additionally, this creates a post-build action that ensures that any required DLLs are copied into the build output folder.
 This works for all solutions and projects using VS2015 or newer.

-For the vast majority of libraries, this is all you need to do.
-However, some libraries perform conflicting behaviors such as redefining `main()`.
-Since you need to choose per-project which of these conflicting options you want, you will need to add those libraries to your linker inputs manually.
+This is all you need to do for the vast majority of libraries.
+However, some libraries perform conflicting behaviors, such as redefining `main()`.
+Since you need to choose per-project which of these conflicting options you want, you must manually add those libraries to your linker inputs.

 Here is a not an exhaustive list of examples where manual linking is necessary: